|Lowest Recommended Age:||Middle School|

 But those big, swoopy swings through the skyscrapers and terrific performances by Garfield and Stone make this a great way to start the summer movie season.
 (And you don’t have to sit through all the credits — no stinger scene at the end.)

-Parents should know that this film has extended comic book/superhero violence with characters in peril, injured and killed, chases, explosions, bombs, and death of a parent.
+Parents should know that this film has extended comic book/superhero violence with characters in peril, injured and killed, chases, explosions, bombs, and sad deaths of a parent and a major character.

 Family discussion: Should Peter have kept his promise to Gwen’s father?
 How did learning the truth about his own father make a difference to Peter?
 Could Peter have changed Harry’s mind?